 Peggy directs the Library of Congress Teaching with Primary Sources Western Region (TPS) program and the TPS Teachers Network at MSU Denver.
 TPS provides professional development that assists educators in finding, accessing, and integrating the vast reservoir of sources from the Library of Congress to deepen understanding and enrich instruction.
 Through Peggy’s leadership, the TPS at MSU Denver program grew from statewide outreach to a regional program that serves 14 western states.

-Keith Patterson is the Assistant Director for Library of Congress Teaching with Primary Sources (TPS) at the Metropolitan State University of Denver where he’s been on staff for nearly 10 years.
+Keith Patterson is the Director for Library of Congress Teaching with Primary Sources (TPS) at the Metropolitan State University of Denver where he’s been on staff for nearly 10 years.
 He manages the TPS Western Region Program which servers 14 western states and is on the administrative team for TPS Teachers Network which is a social learning site which serves as an online extension of the national TPS program.

-Crystal Payne is the Grant Coordinator for Library of Congress Teaching with Primary Sources at Metropolitan State University of Denver.
+Crystal Payne is the grant manager for Library of Congress Teaching with Primary Sources at Metropolitan State University of Denver.
 She has her Bachelor’s Degree in Addiction Counseling.

-Kile Clabaugh is the project coordinator for Teaching with Primary Sources at MSU Denver.
+Kile Clabaugh is the senior project manager for Teaching with Primary Sources at MSU Denver.
 He is also an affiliate faculty for the Department of Journalism and Technical Communications.
 He has his Master’s in Rhetoric and the Teaching of Writing and a Certificate in Teaching English Language Learners (CTELL) from the University of Colorado Denver.
 Kile is currently a doctoral student working towards an Ed.D. in Professional Learning and Technology.